agilord/aws_client/generated/aws_securityhub_api/README.md

 of libraries and sample code for various languages and platforms, such as PowerShell, Java, Go, Python, C++, and .NET.
-These tools and SDKs provide convenient, programmatic access to Security Hub and other Amazon Web Services .
+These tools and SDKs provide convenient, programmatic access to Security Hub and other Amazon Web Servicesservices .
 They also handle tasks such as signing requests, managing errors, and retrying requests automatically.
 For information about installing and using the Amazon Web Services tools and SDKs, see <a href="https://aws.amazon.com/developer/tools/">Tools to Build on Amazon Web Services</a>.